- Home

 SafetyWing may not be worth it if:

-• You are over 60 and paying $184.24/4 weeks — at that rate, Genki or local insurance may offer better value
+- You’re over 60 and paying $196.84/4 weeks — at that rate, Genki or local insurance may offer better value

-• You need routine healthcare, which requires the much more expensive Remote Health product
+- You need routine healthcare, which requires the much more expensive Nomad Insurance Complete product

 For most digital nomads aged 20-45, SafetyWing’s pricing hits the optimal balance of affordability and adequate emergency coverage.
-It is not the most comprehensive insurance available, but it is the most cost-effective safety net for the nomad lifestyle.
+It isn’t the most full insurance available, but it’s the most cost-effective safety net for the nomad lifestyle.
 And as we emphasize in our guide to the best travel insurance for digital nomads, having any insurance is infinitely better than having none.

 Pros